Five Ways for Sales Leaders to Stay Inspired

 Paul Smith is the Sales Director of a leading pharmaceutical company.
-He has been in the industry for the last 10 years and has been a star in his various sales and marketing roles.
-His recent promotion finds him, managing managers.
-His leadership style has always been one of pace setting and leading by example.
-Having just gone through a sales force downsizing Paul has adopted an inspirational leadership style.
+He has been in the industry for the last 10 years and has been a star in various sales and marketing roles.
+His recent promotion finds him managing managers.
+His leadership style has always been one of pace-setting and leading by example.
+Having just gone through a sales force downsizing, Paul has adopted an inspirational leadership style.

 - To stimulate to action; motivate

 To this effect, Paul has worked very hard over the last 6 months to win the hearts of his sales management team and sales force.
 He has tried to connect with all members of the teams personally.
 He has met face to face with every rep in the sales force and has also met with many of the key opinion leaders.
 Positive comments like “this is the first time a sales director has met with me” coupled with endless requests to meet with customers have been an encouraging sign for Paul that this approach has merit.

 As he has evolved from a manager to a leader, Paul recognizes that the best way to achieve extraordinary results is to inspire his team.
 Paul has always been a dynamo and a self-starter, and he has continually pushed himself to perform.
 As a result of his drive and enthusiasm, he has quickly been promoted into roles of greater responsibility.
 He has developed innovative sales programs and conducted exciting sales meetings that leave reps feeling highly motivated.
 He takes the time to recognize his people by sending encouraging notes and making inspirational speeches at sales meetings.

 Paul is the type of leader that can motivate the people around him to achieve extraordinary results.